digidem/digital-democracy.org/_posts/blog/2020-06-17-color-coded-co-design-with-intentionality-respectful-technologies.md

 Think about tech in your organizing, We had to do a little bit of that bridge building.
 We were excited when there was a whole conference targeting movements, and how technology relates.
 It wasn't at the front of mind... and now in this moment, it's in the front of mind for many people doing organize.

-**Karissa**

-I’m glad you mentioned organizing.
-Can you talk a bit about technology now in this moment of mass organizing and mobilization?
+**Can you talk a bit about technology now in this moment of mass organizing and mobilization?**

 **Cesia**